 For your appliance servicing, you should always use a gasfitter who is registered or licensed in Type A appliance servicing work.

-If you are looking for a plumber to service your gas heater, make sure they are registered or licensed in gasfitting and/or Type A Appliance Servicing.
-You can ask plumbers about their qualifications and check the back of their ID card to make sure they are correctly licensed or registered in these fields of plumbing.
+You can ask the gasfitter about their qualifications and check the back of their ID card to make sure they are licensed or registered in Type A appliance servicing work.

 Can I keep using my gas heater?

-If your plumber finds that negative pressure is causing your heater to spill carbon monoxide, but there is no other fault, we strongly advise you stop using your heater until additional ventilation can be installed.
-But if you do choose to keep using your heater, there are two options:
+If your gasfitter finds that negative pressure is causing your heater to spill carbon monoxide, but there is no other fault, we strongly advise you stop using your heater until additional ventilation can be installed.

-- Leave a window open in the rooms where your extraction fans are located; or
+- leave a window open in the rooms where your extraction fans are located

 Your plumber must notify the VBA of a failed negative pressure test if you refuse to allow them to rectify the negative pressure situation.
 They will also pass your details on to the VBA.

-After the referral, the VBA will contact you directly, due to the potential safety risks to current and future occupants of the home if the negative pressure issue is not permanently rectified.
+After we receive your details, we will contact you directly.
+This is due to the potential safety risks to current and future occupants of the home if the negative pressure issue is not permanently rectified.